 Fraudulent Product Codes

 If a person creates fake product codes to obtain merchandise for less than the sales price and puts that code on a product, they have committed a crime, pursuant to S.C.
 Code §16-13-131.
 A first offense is a misdemeanor punishable with up to three years in jail and up to $5,000 in fines.
-Individuals facing shoplifting penalties should seek the services of a skilled defense lawyer right away.
+Individuals facing shoplifting penalties should seek the services of a skilled shoplifting defense attorney in Charleston right away.

 Civil Claims Relating to Charleston Shoplifting Offenses